Game 36 (WHI-KTZ) 10-16-298

 Zartania impressed with their attack prowess in the early going, which

-led to the lead, Whitlam seemed to have the better presence of mind when
+led to the lead, Whitlam seemed to have the better presence of mind

 they really needed to focus.
-Both teams were too erratic, but both are
+Both teams were too erratic, but

 still new squads, and with more play together, some of the